markocupic/contao-multifile-download/README.md

 ![Alt text](docs/logo.png?raw=true "logo")

-# Welcome to Contao Multi File Download
+# Contao Multi File Download
-In combination with the downloads element, this extension enables all files to be downloaded as a ZIP archive.

-You just have to select the ce_downloads_multifile template in the content element settings of a **downloads** element.
+This plugin for the CMS Contao extends the **download**s content element from the Contao core.\
+Select multiple files and download them as ZIP archive.

+## How to
+- Create a new content element in the Contao backend.
+- As content element type you select the **downloads** element (ce_downloads).
+- In the templates settings you select ***ce_downloads_multifile.html5*** template.
+- In the file picker area you can select one or more files.
+- Now you're done!

+Backend:

 ![Alt text](docs/element_settings.png?raw=true "Element settings")

+Frontend:

 ![Alt text](docs/frontend.png?raw=true "Frontend")